-Regulations adopted by federal banking regulators under the Dodd Frank Act, which took effect throughout 2019, require that certain qualified financial contracts ("QFCs") with counterparties that are part of U.S. or foreign global systemically important banking organizations be amended to include contractual restrictions on close-out and cross-default rights.
+Regulations adopted by federal banking regulators under the Dodd-Frank Act which took effect throughout 2019, require that certain qualified financial contracts ("QFCs") with counterparties that are part of U.S. or foreign global systemically important banking organizations be amended to include contractual restrictions on close-out and cross-default rights.
 QFCs include, but are not limited to, securities contracts, commodities contracts, forward contracts, repurchase agreements, securities lending agreements and swaps agreements, as well as related master agreements, security agreements, credit enhancements, and reimbursement obligations.
-If a covered counterparty of an Underlying Fund or certain of the covered counterparty's affiliates were to become subject to certain insolvency proceedings, the Fund may be temporarily unable to exercise certain default rights, and the QFC may be transferred to another entity.
-These requirements may impact an Underlying Fund's credit and counterparty risks.
+If a covered counterparty of the Fund or certain of the covered counterparty's affiliates were to become subject to certain insolvency proceedings, the Fund may be temporarily unable to exercise certain default rights, and the QFC may be transferred to another entity.
+These requirements may impact the Fund's credit and counterparty risks.

+Second Lien Loans

-Second Lien Loans.
-The Fund and/or Underlying Fund may invest in second lien loans, which have the same characteristics as senior loans except that such loans are second in lien property rather than first.
-Second lien loans typically have adjustable floating rate interest payments.
-Accordingly, the risks associated with second lien loans are higher than the risk of loans with first priority over the collateral.
-In the event of default on a second lien loan, the first priority lien holder has first claim to the underlying collateral of the loan.
-It is possible that no collateral value would remain for the second priority lien holder and therefore result in a loss of investment to the Fund and/or Underlying Fund.
-This risk is generally higher for subordinated unsecured loans or debt, which are not backed by a security interest in any specific collateral.
-Second lien loans generally have greater price volatility than senior loans and may be less liquid.
-There is also a possibility that originators will not be able to sell participations in second lien loans, which would create greater credit risk exposure for the holders of such loans.
-Second lien loans share the same risks as other below investment grade securities.
+The Strategic Factor Allocation Fund may invest in Second Lien Loans, which have the same characteristics as Senior Loans except that such loans are second in lien property rather than first.
+Second Lien Loans typically have adjustable floating rate interest payments.
+Accordingly, the risks associated with Second Lien Loans are higher than the risk of loans with first priority over the collateral.
+In the event of default on a Second Lien Loan, the first priority lien holder has first claim to the underlying collateral of the loan.
+It is possible that no collateral value would remain for the second priority lien holder and therefore result in a loss of investment to the Fund.